asharma163/leet_code/notes.md

+**** All the solutions in this repo areleetcode accepted except for 1  I guess.....

 **_Pre-order traversal_** -> visit root node, traverse left-subtree then right sub-tree.

 **_In-order traversal_** -> left sub-tree first, then root, them right sub-tree.